Italy Travel Tips, Italy by month

 This means that if you need anything administrative done, August is a nightmare and you may find some smaller shops and restaurants closing on the 15th of August and, possibly, the week after, especially in big cities, which will be at their emptiest at this time.

 Since ferragosto is a catholic holiday, religious sites are also impacted by the day.
-Since attractions in Italy do not operate on a common schedule, i recommend you check opening days/ times of each before you settling on your itinerary.
+Since attractions in Italy do not operate on a common schedule, I recommend you check opening days/ times of each before you settling on your itinerary.

 What to book in advance for August in Italy